Refactorings by Stakeholder Concerns

 Usability

-An API that offers clients all the data they require with as few requests as possible is easier to use than an API where the client has to issue many requests and requires a complex state management.
+An API that provides clients all the required data with as few requests as possible may be easier to use than an API where the client has to issue many requests and requires complex state management on the client side to keep track of multiple API calls.
+See the blog post API Design Review Checklist: Questions Concerning the Developer Experience (DX) for hints on improving the developer experience.